agusceriati/agusceriati/README.md

 </ul>

 <h2>🌱 Currently learning:<h2>
-   <li> An introduction to JavaScript at CAC bootcamp, and Python as self-taught.  </li>
+    <p> An introduction to JavaScript at CAC bootcamp, and Python as self-taught. </p>

 <h2>🎯Goals:</h2>
    <li>My personal goalis to continue growing and developing as a Developer.
 I want to gain more knowledge and experience.</li>